 The School of Communication offers graduate programs of study leading to the Master of Arts (MA), Master of Science (MS), and Doctor of Philosophy (PhD) degrees.
 The student can select from several distinct major areas of emphasis which reflect specialized programs of study pertaining to either professional or academic careers in the communication field.
 Whether the student is interested in the traditional fields of human and speech communication, in the established discipline of media studies, or in the emerging areas of digital technologies, there are a variety of courses and course sequences available.
-The school also offers graduate-level certificates in the areas of Multicultural Marketing Communication and Project Management.
+The school also offers graduate-level certificates in the areas of Multicultural Marketing Communication, Digital Video Production, and Project Management.

 Specifically, at the master's level programs of study are offered in communication with an emphasis in integrated marketing communication, and in media and communication studies.
 At the doctoral level, a program of study is available in communication theory.

 Both thesis and non-thesis master's options are available.
 Some non-thesis master's programs are professionally oriented and assume the student will not pursue the doctoral degree in communication.
 Thesis master's programs are often theoretically oriented and prepare the student for doctoral work.
 Each major specifies entry requirements and degree requirements to meet predetermined educational and professional goals.
 While each major has its own set and sequence of required courses, every program of study is planned individually with each student so as to ensure flexibility to meet individual student needs.
 Acceptance into each major is highly competitive and is based on student qualifications.